 Figures relate to the pay and conditions of medical doctors within the NHS.

 You may need to work extra hours, especially as a junior doctor, and be on an on-call rota.
-Night work is unusual and out-of-hours work not as onerous as it is in other medical specialties.
+Night work, however, is unusual.

-There are opportunities for part-time work and job sharing.
+There are opportunities for part-time work and job sharing, as well as full-time work.
 Staff, associate specialist and specialty (SAS) doctors often work in outpatient departments on a sessional basis or part time, combining ophthalmology with general practice.
 Consultants in community eye care may also work in GP practices.

 What to expect